 Infographic of known geographic distribution of ticks in Australia.
 From Barker & Barker 2021 (in press).
 "Ticks of Australasia".
 Magnolia Press.

 While the Brown Dog Tick and the Cattle Tick can spread diseases , only the Paralysis Tick causes deadly paralysis.
-Most tick prevention products cover all species of ticks, however, the Paralysis Tick is the major species of concern.
+Most tick prevention products cover all species of ticks.

 Many people in temperate parts of the country get by without tick protection and tend to just use flea protection.
 However, while maps are helpful, we recommend checking with your local vet clinic as they will know whether ticks are a problem in your area.